MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-set-alert.md

 ms.search.form: Get started
 #customer intent: I want to learn how to set an alert on my Event stream in Real-Time Intelligence.
 ---
-# Real-Time Intelligence tutorial part 4: Set an alert on your event stream
+# Real-Time Intelligence tutorial part 3: Set an alert on your event stream

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see: [Tutorial part 3: Query streaming data in a KQL queryset](tutorial-3-query-data.md).
+For the previous section, see: [Tutorial part 2: Get data in the Real-Time hub](tutorial-2-get-real-time-events.md).

 In this part of the tutorial, you learn how to set an alert on your event stream to receive a notification in Teams when the number of bikes falls below a certain threshold.